kumahq/kuma-website/app/_src/policies/targetref.md

 - MeshSubset: same as Mesh but filters only proxies who have matching `targetRef.tags`
 - MeshService: all proxies with a tag `kuma.io/service` equal to `targetRef.name`
 - MeshServiceSubset: same as `MeshService` but further refine to proxies that have matching `targetRef.tags`
-- MeshGatewayRoute: gateway using `MeshGatewayRoute` that have a name equal to `targetRef.name`
+- MeshGateway: targets proxies matched by the named MeshGateway
+    - Note that it's very strongly recommended to target MeshGateway proxies using this kind, as opposed to MeshService/MeshServiceSubset.

 Consider the example below: